RenRenJuan/ecb/README.md

 > Loads via require without error or warning from this level of sources.
 > 1 warning not directly referencing ecb, ignoring for now.

-> Currently all windows are working but have to toggle bounce display of the
+> Currently all windows are showing but have to toggle bounce display of the
-> ECB to get them all to show.
+> ECB to get them to do so.
+Looks like may have to fork the whole EDE/CEDIT
+> stack, at least to get the documentation back online.

 ## Assessment